Ronkahn21/grove/docs/designs/topology.md

 ## Overview

-This document defines the design for implementing topology-aware scheduling in the Grove operator..
+This document defines the design for implementing topology-aware scheduling in the Grove operator.

 **Motivation**: Topology-aware scheduling is critical for Grove's multinode inference workloads because these applications require: